TGAC/COPO-documentation/help/faq.rst

     the type of profile group that you would like to be assigned to.

-    The desired profile type will be displayed in the **Profile Type** dropdown menu in the **Add Profile** form afterthe request has been approvded.
+    The desired profile type will be displayed in the **Profile Type** dropdown menu in the **Add Profile** form after the request has been approved.

 .. raw:: html